-The Order of Engaged Buddhists is a contemporary Buddhist monastic community who’s foundational teaching platform honors the Mahayana Ch’an and Soto Zen lineage of our founder with an emphasis on academic study and contemplative spiritual practice.
-In an American culture where more secular ministries are favored over a stricter monastic structure, those new to Buddhist formal study are challenged to find a balance between living in the real world and finding the time to practice a contemplative routine outside the walls of a traditional temple.
+The Order of Engaged Buddhists is a contemporary Buddhist teaching order that follows monastic observances and offers two unique training paths depending on an individual’s interest in how they wish to develop their structured Buddhist practice.
+The first path is focused on individual scholastic study.
+The second is a vocational path leading to Cleric ordination and community ministry.
+Both paths honor the Mahayana Ch’an and Soto Zen lineage of our founder with an emphasis on academic study and contemplative spiritual practice.
+In a Western culture where more secular types of ministries are favored over a stricter residency structure, those new to Buddhist formal study are challenged to find a balance between living in the real world and finding the time to practice a contemplative routine outside the walls of a traditional temple.
 The essential practice of zazen, or mindful meditation, is complemented with insight meditation in order to enrich the development of a contemplative practice.
-At the same time we share our inner journey of awakening, by taking the time necessary to acquire a strong understanding of Buddhist philosophical thought and it’s psychological aspects for human flourishing to create a well rounded Buddhist practice.
+At the same time we share our inner journey of awakening, by taking the time necessary to acquire a strong understanding of Buddhist philosophical thought, principles, values and it’s psychological aspects for human flourishing to create a well rounded Buddhist practice supporting either a formal scholastic path of a Bhikkhu monk or a vocational path leading to ordination.

-There are a growing number of excellent Buddhist training communities both for monastic formation and laity education throughout America and other Western countries.
+There are a growing number of excellent Buddhist training communities both for residency formation and secular education throughout America and other Western countries.
 Many of these are composed of Western students which is a growing trend for expanding Buddhist interests in our culture.
 The 21st century is an exciting time for engaging Buddhist study as past Asian-legacy practices are being enriched by modern Western methods that resonates in useful and positive ways for those encountering Buddhism for the first time.
 This is very evident in Buddhist formal training.
-OEB is similar to other centers training efforts, but our focus on developing a contemplative interior practice that promotes a deep awareness of our intent and our interconnectedness with all things in order to facilitate the insight of an exterior altruistic practice, is one way we may differ in approach to dharma practice.
+OEB is similar to other centers training efforts, but our focus on developing a contemplative interior practice that promotes a deep awareness of our intent and our interconnectedness with all things in order to facilitate the insight of an exterior altruistic practice, as well as living under specific Rules of Conduct (Customary Canon) as one way we may differ in approach to dharma Formational practice.

-Siddhartha Gotama, the Buddha, from the very beginning of his teaching ministry focused on an interior, personal practice that is supported by a community of like minded individuals.
+Siddhartha Gotama, the Buddha, from the very beginning of his teaching focused on an interior personal practice that is supported by a community of like minded individuals.
 Training the mind is the key to awakening to our Universal human expression.
 We learn who and what we are in order to arrive at how we are.
 That journey begins when we get the self out of the way, and open our spiritual natures to the world around us without using distorted filters.
-Our Western culture has developed over two thousands years a spiritual monastic tradition that Buddhist practitioners can learn from.
+Our Western culture has developed over thousands of years a spiritual contemplative tradition that Buddhist practitioners can learn from.
 The Christian monastic model has much to teach us when we avoid methophysical entanglements and use creative re-description to develop a structured contemplative practice based on Buddhist thought.
 Many of us come from such a tradition and are looking for a Buddhist practice that also supports a contemplative life experience.
 This can be accomplished without having to leave the householder life completely.
-A constructive and pluralistic monastic practice can be achieved by living singly or together in smaller chapter houses, but still connected to our communities.
-The world is our monastery.
+A constructive and pluralistic practice can be achieved by living singly or together in smaller chapter houses, but still connected to our communities.

-The term vocation is not often heard in Buddhist monasticism.
-The word, nonetheless, is an appropriate one all the same to refer to a person’s intentional actions that brings them to want to seek to live as a “Monk in the world” as Brother Teasdale put it.
-A vocation is not simply to be a monk, but to work together in the creation of our own life, our own identity, our own way of characterizing our practice that transitions from the ordinary to the extra-ordinary.
+The term vocation is not often heard in Buddhist formal training.
+The word, nonetheless, is an appropriate one all the same to refer to a person’s intentional actions that brings them to want to seek to live under specific vows and rules.
+A vocation is not simply to be a monk or priest, but to work together in the creation of our own life, our own identity, our own way of characterizing our practice that transitions from the ordinary to the extra-ordinary.
 Our vocation adds a special “extra” to our ordinary practice.
-This means that we should not just passively engage our practice alone, but to actively participate in engaging others by choosing the reality that is our Universal expressions.
-It is truly grabbing the bull-by-the-horns that creates the struggle necessary to awaken to our Buddha natures.
-We are even moved to share the work of creating the reality of our identity so we can better share this awakened wisdom with others; the mission of each monk’s ministry.
+This means that we should not just passively engage our practice alone, but to actively participate in engaging others by choosing this reality that is characteristic of our Universal expressions.
+It is truly grabbing the bull-by-the-horns that creates the struggle necessary to awaken to The essence of our Buddha natures.
+We are even moved to share the work of creating the reality of our identity so we can better share this awakened wisdom with others.
 The life our vocation moves us towards is a labor that requires sacrifice, risks, and much doubt along the way.
 It also demands close attention to reality at every moment, and great fidelity to our Bodhisattva vows as we engage each situation with renewed energy that fortifies our contemplative body-mind which is required for a dedicated spiritual inner life.

 We come to have gratitude when we discover a form of freedom from ourselves, which are signs that we have found our vocation and are living up to it even through everything else may seem to be a challenge.
 There is only one vocation, not many vocations.
 Although we each seek to find the unique thread in the vocational cloth that binds us together.
 As a monk, we each wear the robe of liberation.
 Our challenge is to awaken to this reality.

-OEB extends an open hand to all those that are seeking a monastic structured practice under guidance of our Prior and senior monastic’s, that have either received Buddhist ordination and have become itinerant monks, or have had previous experience with formal training.
+OEB extends an open hand to all those that are seeking a formal structured practice under guidance of our Prior and senior priests, that have either taken Buddhist vows and have become itinerant monks or clerics, or have had previous experience with formal training.
 OEB is a non-sectarian community that is open to all traditions, for those that wish to step on a new path of discovery.
 For those non-Buddhist individuals that may be exploring a transformation from other spiritual/religious experiences to a Buddhist one, you are most welcome to explore what we have to offer.
 We value experience, continued education, and dedication to a spiritual worldview no matter your past affiliations.
 We have much to learn from each other.

 If you are interested in exploring what our Order has to offer your developing practice, please send an email to firstname.lastname@example.org telling us a little about your dharma path, and we will explore the options together.